 After gaining the relevant A levels (or equivalent) you’ll need to apply for a degree in podiatry.

-Some observational experience would be advisable to enable you to understand the role of a podiatrist.
+Some observational experience would be advisable to enable you to understand the role of a podiatrist before applying for a course or apprenticeship.